wokoman/applifting-dev-task/README.md

 # Applifting DevOps Task
 These resources will create a 3 manager node Docker Swarm, deploy Traefik, Gitlab, Gitlab Runner and whoami services.
-With resources under *kong-deployment*, you can
+With resources under *kong-deployment*, you can spin up Kong with PostgreSQL, and have it configured with purpose built Docker image.

 ## Prerequisites
 - Debian-based system is presumed